tag1consulting/goose/README.md

 The following defaults can be configured with a `usize` integer:
  - total users to start: `GooseDefault::Users`
  - users to start per second: `GooseDefault::HatchRate`
+ - how often to print running statistics: `GooseDefault::RunningStatistics`
  - number of seconds for test to run: `GooseDefault::RunTime`
  - log level: `GooseDefault::LogLevel`
  - verbosity: `GooseDefault::Verbose`